Groove Alternatives 2026

 Help Scout is customer service platform for growing businesses.
 Best suited for small-medium businesses wanting a clean, email-focused helpdesk with strong knowledge base and self-service features.
 Known for its docs knowledge base with AI Answers for self-service resolution.

-Converge is a messaging-first inbox at $49/month flat for up to 15 team members, covering WhatsApp, Telegram, Discord, Instagram, Zalo, Messenger, Gmail, email, and an embeddable chat widget with visitor tracking, UTM attribution, and lead capture.
+Converge is a messaging-first inbox at $49/month flat for up to 15 team members, covering WhatsApp, Telegram, Discord, Instagram, Zalo, Messenger, TikTok, Gmail, email, and an embeddable chat widget with visitor tracking, UTM attribution, and lead capture.
 The fundamental difference: Groove is an email help desk with limited social channel support; Converge is a multi-channel messaging inbox that includes email.
 Teams whose customers primarily use messaging apps will find the two products address different problems.

-Why Look for Groove Alternatives?
+Why should you look for Groove alternatives?

 Channel coverage is Groove's most significant limitation.
 Supported channels are email, live chat, Facebook pages, Messenger, and Instagram DMs.
-There is no WhatsApp, Telegram, Discord, Zalo, or SMS integration on any plan.
+There is no WhatsApp, Telegram, Discord, Zalo, TikTok, or SMS integration on any plan.
 The live chat widget provides contact forms, knowledge base search, and real-time chat but lacks visitor tracking, UTM attribution, beacon tracking, or lead capture with lifecycle staging.
 Groove reviewers on G2 note that reporting is basic and not customizable, and that filtering tickets by date is not possible (G2 review by verified user, 2026).
 The Standard plan caps at 25 users and excludes AI features, SLA management, and business hours — features most growing teams need within months.

 Strengths